 Dentures or ‘immediate’ dentures are attached to a pink-colored gum base that is made of plastic.
 In this case, the new set of teeth (dentures) is custom-made even before pulling out the original set.
 Once the old teeth are pulled out immediate dentures readily replace them.
 Conversely, conventional dentures need time to get prepared.
 You need to stay toothless for a while (in case you are getting complete dentures) before you get your new set of teeth.
 That was the basic concept of the working of dentures.
 However, dental technology has come a long way in replacing traditional dentures with the implant-supported dentures.

 Although costly, implant-supported dentures are cost-effective in more than one ways!
 Maintenance hazards, general wear and tear are far less than the traditional ones.
+Denture care and maintenance is very simple and quick.
 The longevity of implant-supported dentures serves to be their USP!

 What are Implant-Supported Dentures?